slawo/chrome-dev-webpack-plugin/README.md

 ```

 ## Features
-This plugin helps streamlining chrome extension development by providing features for maintaining and synchronizing manifest.json files.
+This plugin helps streamlining chrome extension development by providing features for maintaining and synchronizing the manifest.json.

 ### manifest.json
 By default the plugin expects a `manifest.json` file to be present in the `context` path.
 It will generate a new manifest.json in the `output.path`.